 - 3/8 staples

-- Cardboard stabilizer
+- Cardboard tack strip

-For now, watch the evolution of this wingback chair makeover below through all the footage I have been filming and posting on my YouTube channel!
+Anyhow, watch the evolution of this wingback chair makeover below through all the footage I have been filming and posting on my YouTube channel!

 In this video, go inside with me to my upholstery class and see how to get started with taking a wingback chair apart.
 This was the scariest part because I had no idea how to get started!
 Once I started removing pieces, layer by layer, it wasn’t too difficult!
 Time-consuming, yes….